Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 <h5 align="left"> WARNING.
 DOESN'T LOOK THAT GREAT ON MOBILE I THINK .</h5>
+<i align="center"> Dangerously mentally unwell as of right now .
+Will allow interactions , but it's encouraged to avoid friending us unless we ask first .
+We aren't mentally stable enough to be making friends we know we will NOT care about later .</i>

 ##
 <p align="center"><i>`` . . .
 The only ever girl I'll ever love was Andrew in drag . `` /lyr </i>